 Added a separate discussion note on the limitations of learning about sensorimotor contingencies (contrasted with learning about 'objective' or 'external' condition/consequence contingencies).

-Dean Petters recently drew my attention to this bookPhilippe RochatIt is extremely well written, and provides much evidence related to the topics discussed on this web site, including evidence that even a two month old child has the ability to make use of the equivalence of grasping with a hand and grasping with the mouth. (page 53).
+Dean Petters drew my attention to this bookPhilippe RochatIt is extremely well written, and provides much evidence related to the topics discussed on this web site, including evidence that even a two month old child has the ability to make use of the equivalence of grasping with a hand and grasping with the mouth. (page 53).
 Compare the discussion of grasping, below.

 The Infant's World